Badgerati/PSClass/README.md

 Test-PSClassCyclic [-Path <string>] [-Namespace <string>]
 ```

 Will test for cyclic dependencies on a classes/enums.
+The namespace is the path to a class (with no extension), and the slashes are replaced for dots - such as `Tools.Helpers` for a class called `Helpers` at `/Classes/Tools/Helpers.ps1`.